 General education courses may be completed with the Undergraduate degree the candidate has completed and may be transferred to meet program requirements.
 Students are required to take any General education courses required for licensure which were not completed as a part of the student's undergraduate program.

-A grade of C or better will count towards completion of requirements.
-Minimum program GPA of 2.5, unless otherwise indicated.
-Successful completion of all the following general education courses (39 hours):
+General Education Courses (39 hours):